 Though you may feel like your hands are tied when it comes to decorating a rental, many landlords are way more agreeable than they appear to be on paper.
 Some may even thank—or reimburse—you for putting your labor and money into improving their property if they’re pleased with the way it turns out.
 That said, doing anything that conflicts with what’s in the lease still puts you in danger of losing your security deposit—or worse—so renovate at your own risk.
 Or at least ask your landlord before making any changes you're unsure about.

 Without further ado, here are 13 incredibly chic rental renovation ideas to give a try.

-In my experience, almost all landlords will be okay with you painting your apartment—so long as you paint it back.
+Almost all landlords will be okay with you painting your apartment—so long as you paint it back.
+As soon as you move in, get the name and brand of the original paint color from your landlord.
 Just don’t do any crazy treatments that will be difficult to repaint, and if you use a dark color, use a primer when you repaint so it’s fully covered.
 In many states, property owners are required to repaint the walls every few years for new tenants, so they’ll be repainting anyway.

 If you choose a versatile, neutral color like a nice shade of white, your landlord may allow you to leave it up when you move out.

 Swapping out your light fixtures is one of the easiest rental renos to get away with.
 Just store the original fixture somewhere safe during the duration of your tenancy, and replace it when you move out.
 Your landlord won’t know the difference.
 Make sure to turn off the electricity when you’re installing it, though, so you don’t put the apartment at risk.
 And if you’re not comfortable installing lighting, hire an electrician.

 Hanging Removable Wallpaper